mathwhiz1212/A-Coalition-At-War/README.md

 # A Coalition at War

 You hear a lot about the conflict between the Coalition and the Quarg in Endless Sky, but you never see it.
 This plugin introduces a storyline that lets you see or join that conflict.
 You can gain access to Quarg or Heliarch tech depending on the side you choose.

-You can start the few implemented missions by landing on "Tebuteb's Table" in the Tebuteb system and accept the anamoly mission.
+You can start the first mission by landing on "Tebuteb's Table" (in the Tebuteb system) or Forpelog (in the Sadalsuud system) and accepting the anamoly mission.

-The Quarg side has the most missions at present.
+There's only one unique mission on each side right now.
 See "Contributing" below if you have any ideas for more missions.

 # Getting Started